yogitasn/ImmigrationETLPipeline/README.md

 * Using the Redshift staging tables and INSERT operation is performed on the Data Warehouse tables to update the dataset.
 * ETL job execution is completed once the Data Warehouse is updated.
 * Airflow DAG runs the data quality check on all Warehouse tables once the ETL job execution is completed.
-* Airflow DAG has Analytics queries configured in a Custom Designed Operator.
-These queries are run and again a Data Quality Check is done on some selected Analytics Table.
 * Dag execution completes after these Data Quality check.
 * In the final Redshift tables queries can be executed to answer following questions
    1. Most tourists are from which country
    2. Most visited state in US
    3. How long do they stay in US
-   4. Travellers avg age graph
+   4. Travellers average age graph
    5. Tourism by months
-   6. States and their average temperature
-   7. Less diversed states
+   6. Less diversed states
+   7. Demographics of the cities people moving to

 ### Environment Setup
 Hardware Used